JetBrains/kotlin-web-site/docs/reference/control-flow.md

   * has an instance- or extension-function `next()`, and
   * has an instance- or extension-function `hasNext()` that returns `Boolean`.

-If you want to iterate through an array or list with an index, you can do it this way:
+If you want to iterate through an array or a list with an index, you can do it this way:

 ``` kotlin
 for (i in array.indices)